Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Simplified Generator Proposal.md

 `output:`        | Description
 :----------------|:------------------
-`base-dir:`      | Base directory location when not overwritten by `generator:` in the csolution.yml file. `RTE` uses the RTE directory, `solution` uses the base directory of the csolution.yml file (or `..\clayer.`sub-dir:`       | Additional directory extension
+`base-dir:`      | Base directory location when not overwritten by `generator:` in the csolution.yml file. `RTE` uses the RTE directory, `solution` uses the base directory of the csolution.yml file (or `..\clayer).
+`sub-dir:`       | Additional directory extension; could be used to achieve backward compatibility with uVision.

 The argument to the Bridge Program is the filename of `<csolution-name>.cbuild-gen-idx.yml`.

 ## Additions to `.cbuild-gen-idx.yml` and `.cbuild-idx.yml`

-It might make that `csolution`` lists the following information for the user and the bridge program:
+It might make that `csolution` lists the following information for the user and the bridge program:

 - `project-type:` with values `single-core`, `multi-core`, `trustzone`
 - `generator:` with directory structure